Måneskin’s Damiano David shaves head before Tom Morello collab drops

 Speaking to NME last October, David revealed that the forthcoming ‘Rush!’ had been inspired in part by Radiohead.

-“I think that the inspiration we got from Radiohead was to be very focused on creating a very specific world for each song,” David explained.
+“I think that the inspiration we got from Radiohead was to be very focused on creating a very specific world for each song,” he explained.

 “It’s something they do very, very well so we tried to create these amazing atmospheres.
 They really create an image of what you’re listening to, and that gave us inspiration.”